recoil-group/deadline-modfile-packager/README.md

 # deadline-modfile-packager

-## NOTICE

-Currently the plugin is not public and so is the format.
-[You may view currently public modfiles here](https://github.com/blackshibe/deadline-insitux-core-scripts/tree/master/modfile)

 Main library for encoding and decoding modfiles to be used as importable mods in Deadline

 # Supported features